MillionConcepts/lhorizon/README.md

 pandas dataframes rather than astropy tables (they are very powerful, but too slow for the applications I wrote this for).

-This is a prerelease of lhorizons 1.0, which completes and rationalizes the interface, adds a submodule for figuring out, in target-body-centric coordinates, what part of a solar system body something is pointing at, and adds reasonably complete test coverage.
+This is a prerelease of `lhorizon` 1.0, which completes and rationalizes the interface, adds a submodule for figuring out, in target-body-centric coordinates, what part of a solar system body something is pointing at, and adds reasonably complete test coverage.

+## pronunciation

+along the lines of "l'horizon" or "low-ree-zahn;" like "the horizon" in French, or L'Horizon, the famous Palm Springs Desert Modern hotel (an easy drive from Pasadena)

 ## cautions